giacomobettas/AutoGait/README.md

 # AutoGait

 This project performs video anomaly detection using an autoencoder trained with a video containing normal frames.
-It utilizes the scikit-learn library to develop the autoencoder for anomaly detection.
-The project includes an alerting section that displays the anomalous video frames on the screen, save them in a directory and sends an alert via email with attached images of the detected anomalies.
+It utilizes the Keras library to develop the CNN-based autoencoder for anomaly detection.
+The project includes an alerting section that saves the anomalous video frames in a directory and sends an alert via email with attached images of the detected anomalies.

 This initial stage consists of developing an autoencoder that can be used to recognize when a person falls.
 Afterwards, the ability to recognize a person by their gait and distinguish different dangerous situations in a domestic environment will be added.
 The ultimate goal is to monitor the elderly automatically in their home environment.